 ---|---|---|

-Meaning | An author is a person who writes an article, a book or a document based on his originally drafted ideas and plots. | A writer is a person who writes articles, drafts, documents, news, magazines or any literary piece but not necessarily on his ideas |
+Meaning | An author is a person who writes an article, a book or a document based on his originally drafted ideas and plots. | A writer is a person who writes articles, drafts, documents, news, magazines or any literary piece but not necessarily on his ideas. |

-Origin | The word author came into existence in the 14th century from the Latin word ‘Auctour’ which means author in Latin. | The word writer has its origin before the 12th century, however, the current definition of writer originated in 1837 from the word ‘Writere’ of old English. |
+Origin | The word author came into existence in the 14th century from the Latin word ‘Auctour’, which means author in Latin. | The word writer has its origin before the 12th century.
+However, the current definition of writer originated in 1837 from the word ‘Writere’ in old English. |

-Required Skills | A person becomes an author only when his work gets published, to become an author a person requires a specific set of skills. | There are no criteria of when a person becomes a writer but it can be said that the person becomes a writer the moment he or she starts writing, a writer requires the skills that are suitable for his job. |
+Required Skills | A person becomes an author only when his work gets published; a person requires a specific set of skills to become an author. | There are no criteria for when a person becomes a writer, but it can be said that the person becomes a writer the moment he or she starts writing; a writer requires the skills suitable for his job. |

-Nature of work | The focus of an author is to develop plots and ideas and narrate stories based on them, their works are always unique. | The main focus of a writer is to develop the content required in his job, the work of a writer is not necessarily unique. |
+Nature of work | An author’s focus is to develop plots and ideas and narrate stories based on them; their works are always unique. | The main focus of a writer is to develop the content required in his job; a writer’s work is not necessarily unique. |

-Publishing and copyright | The works of an author are always published with his name and the published work has the copyright of the author. | The works of a writer are not necessarily published since many people or writers keep their writing to themselves only but the works of writers are not necessarily their copyright work. |
+Publishing and copyright | An author’s works are always published with his name, and the published work has the author’s copyright. | The works of a writer are not necessarily published since many people or writers keep their writing to themselves only.
+Still, the works of writers are not necessarily their copyright work. |

 What is an Author?